readingcapital/readingcapital.github.io/volume-2/chapter-17-commentary.md

 commodity circulation and not affected by the fact that these commodity values contain surplus-value.

-This law (Volume 1, Chapter 3) states that money in society must suffice to circulate commodities at a given velocity.
+This law (Volume 1, Chapter 3, p.
+214) states that money in society must suffice to circulate commodities at a given velocity.
 Additionally, money must exist to cover slow downs in circulation or fluctuations of prices.

 ### Money Production ###